Ph.D. in Human Resource Management

 Area of concentration

 Most students typically will select the specific area to which they are admitted (human resources) as their concentration.
-However, an aspirant, with the assistance of his or her faculty advisor and the area faculty, may propose an interdisciplinary area of concentration that is a combination of the traditional business disciplines of accounting, finance, marketing, decision sciences, organizational behavior, and strategic management.
+However, an aspirant, with the assistance of his or her faculty advisor and the area faculty, may propose an interdisciplinary area of concentration that is a combination of the traditional business disciplines of accounting, analytics, information, and operations, finance, marketing, organizational behavior, and strategic management.
 An aspirant may also propose an interdisciplinary area of concentration that includes emphases such as international business, law, and economics.
 The aspirant must take at least five advanced courses in the area of concentration.
 These courses may include those offered outside the School of Business.

 Supporting areas

-Coursework in the area of concentration is supplemented and strengthened by study in one or two supporting areas.
-A supporting area is one that supplements and complements the area of concentration.
-The aspirant will satisfy the supporting area requirement by taking at least four advanced courses in the supporting areas (at least two courses in each of two supporting areas, or at least four courses in one supporting area).
+The aspirant will satisfy the supporting area requirement by taking advanced courses in the supporting areas.
 Courses recommended for preparation for the qualifiers may not be included in satisfying the supporting area requirement.

 Research methodology